SyntexDev/Discord-Bot/events/autorole.md

 # Feature - Auto Role

-The auto role feature automatically assigns a specified role to new members when they join the server.
+The `Auto-Role` feature automatically assigns a specified role to new members when they join the server.
 This ensures that every new member receives the designated role without the need for manual assignment.

 This feature helps role management and ensures consistency across all new members.